Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 # Configuration

-Presto access to the database and table information by connecting Hive Metastore，At the same time, the HDFS position information of table is obtained by the table's schema information.
-So you need to configure [Presto on Hdfs](https://prestodb.io/docs/current/installation/deployment.html), In order to access hdfs， you need to add the hadoop conf file(core-site.xml、hdfs-site.xml) Add to Presto，And use the hive.config.resources point to the file's location.
+Presto get the database and table information by connecting Hive Metastore，At the same time, the HDFS location of table is obtained by the table's metadata.
+So you need to configure [Presto on Hdfs](https://prestodb.io/docs/current/installation/deployment.html), In order to access hdfs， you need to add the hadoop conf file(core-site.xml、hdfs-site.xml) Add to Presto，And use the `hive.config.resources` point to the file's location.

 #### Configure `core-site.xml`